Melbourne Cup

 The 2021 Melbourne Cup favourite Incentivise ($2.90) finished second to Verry Elleegant ($18).

-The race is scheduled to start at 3 PM Australian Eastern Daylight time.
+The Melbourne Cup race is scheduled to start at 3 PM Australian Eastern Daylight time.
 Melbourne Cup start times for various states appear in the table below.

 State | Start Time |